English Reading

 Pupils in all classes have opportunities to read daily; in reading groups in EYFS and KS1, or whole class reading or independent reading in KS2.
 Pupils also have opportunities to read in other subjects across the curriculum.
 Pupils who are less fluent will read regularly 1:1, with a focus on the lowest 20%.

-Support to Keep up and Catch up
+Support to keep up and catch up

-Until pupils are fluent readers, ‘Keep up’ sessions are used for pupils who teachers identify in on-going assessment as needing more support in consolidating their phonics knowledge.
+Until pupils are fluent readers, ‘keep up’ sessions are used for pupils who teachers identify in on-going assessment as needing more support in consolidating their phonics knowledge.
 KS2 pupils who need more support in developing their reading skills receive intervention on an individual or small group basis if they need support in addition to whole class reading.

 Access to appropriate books

-We recognize the importance of reading at home to practice and embed reading skills.
+We recognise the importance of reading at home to practice and embed reading skills.
 Pupils in R/Yr1 take home their Little Wandle book and a ‘snuggle’ book to enjoy with a grown up.
 Fluent readers in KS1, and all KS2 pupils can access the class reading corner to choose a reading book.

 Support at home